Vonage/vivid-3/libs/components/src/lib/select/README.md

 ### Fixed-Dropdown

 Add the `fixed-dropdown` attribute to set its popup to open as fixed.
-This is useful for cases in which the popup is obstructed by other elements (see the grid select example).
+This is useful for cases in which the dropdown is obstructed by other elements (see the grid select example).

 - Type: `boolean`
 - Default: `false`